pooja-456/sales-data-warehouse-bi/README.md

-# Data Warehouse and Analytics Project
+# Sales Data Warehouse with ETL Pipeline for Business Intelligence

 This project delivers a comprehensive data warehousing and analytics solution, transforming raw sales data into a structured data warehouse and generating actionable business insights.